suriyaflow/suriyaflow.github.io/_pages/about.md

 👋 Hello, I am Suriya, a final-year Ph.D. candidate at TU Delft in the Netherlands. 🔬 I am interested in instabilites, self-assembly and pattern formation driven by physicochemical hydrodynamics.
+I try to work on projects that have an impact on climate change.
+I am also passionate about <a href="https://suriyaflow.github.io/suriyaprakash.github.io/opensource/">open science & hardware.</a>

 <div style="display: flex; align-items: center;">
 <p style="text-align: justify;"> 🎓🎓🎓 In my Ph.D. thesis I study evaporation of particle-laden drops and the buckling of such drops.
 I am supervised by <a href="https://www.tudelft.nl/staff/l.botto/?cHash=7ba1f9f844091f98d5670993cb9cc996">Dr. Lorenzo Botto</a>  in the <a href = "https://www.tudelft.nl/me/over/afdelingen/process-energy/research/complex-fluid-processing">Complex Fluids Processing Group</a> at TU Delft.
-I try to work on projects that have an impact on climate change.
-I am also passionate about <a href="https://suriyaflow.github.io/suriyaprakash.github.io/opensource/">open science & hardware.</a>

-  🎓🎓 I did my master in Energy, flow and process technology also from TU Delft.
-During my master's thesis I built an experimental setup that resembles the prilling process which is used to make fertilizers under the supervision of Dr. Wim Paul Breugem and Dr. Burak Eral.
+  🎓🎓 I did my master's in Energy, flow and process technology also from TU Delft.
+During my master's thesis I built an experimental setup that resembles the prilling process, which is used to make fertilizers.
+I worked under the supervision of Dr. Wim Paul Breugem and Dr. Burak Eral.
 I was able to control the process parameters in spinning jet breakup to reduce the production of satellite drops (dust particles) in prilling.
 </p>
 </div>